-The reference library, which consists of appropriate texts and reference books to assist students and staff in each program of study, is located in the main office.
+The reference library, which consists of appropriate texts and reference books to assist students and staff in each program of study, is located on each campus.
 Additional exam reviews and practice guides are available along with audio visual aids upon request to be checked out.
 Students and staff can check out any of these books and reference materials while in school and to be returned to the school when not needed.
 They are accessible to students at any time upon proper request.
-Additionally students and instructors have unlimited access to LAB online which consists of all related learning material.
+Additionally students and instructors have unlimited access online which consists of all related learning material.